juan-duenas/fbe_agrillig_com_ecol/README.md

 analysis of microbial community data.
 The materials for this exercise were developed by Dr. Juan F. Dueñas in collaboration with Dr. Judith Riedo.
-The lab was part of the Fungal Biology & Ecology course dictated by Prof. Dr. Matthias Rillig on the winter Semester of 2022-2024 at the Institute for Biology at FU Berlin.
+The lab was part of the Fungal Biology & Ecology course dictated by Prof. Dr. Matthias Rillig during the winter semesters of 2022-2024 at the Institute for Biology at FU Berlin.

 The lab consist of a lecture, and a script that showcases how to analyze microbial community data derived from a